Logius-standaarden/API-Design-Rules/sections/designRules.md

 </code></pre>
          </aside>
          <aside class="example">
-            The following example shows a response for a resource with singular localized information in an API with English as its <a href="#/core/interface-language">interface language</a>.
+            The following example shows a response for a resource with monolingual content in an API with English as its <a href="#/core/interface-language">interface language</a>.
             <pre><code class="json">{
   "subtitle": {
     "language": "nl-NL",